marco-giacobbe/Forecasting-Model/README.md

 # Forecasting-Model
-Module for timeseries forecasting with transformer and can
+Module for timeseries forecasting with transformer and kan